mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 The `pseudo_output_commitment_token_ids` list must be the same length as `pseudo_output_commitments`, and `output_token_ids` must be the same length as `outputs` in the `TxPrefix`, or the transaction is invalid.
 (Alternatively, for backwards compatibility we could allow that if these lists are empty then they are filled with zeros.)

+We also need to add a `range_proofs` field to accommodate mixed transactions.
+This is because the current implementation of `bulletproofs` which we get from Dalek crate only allows one generator to be used for range proof aggregation.
+However, we believe that upstream could add support for using multiple generators in a single range proof, and then this complexity could be removed.

 In the `TxPrefix`, the `token_id` field is renamed to `fee_token_id`, and it only represents the token id of the fee output now.